+Program Description

-Program Description AHCA has contracted with a vendor to telephonically verify the delivery of home health services (i.e., home health visits, private duty nursing, and personal care services) provided to a Medicaid recipient's place of residence or authorized setting.
+AHCA has contracted with a vendor to telephonically verify the delivery of home health services (i.e., home health visits, private duty nursing, and personal care services) provided to a Medicaid recipient in the recipient's place of residence or authorized setting.
 The intent of this program is to validate and ensure the timely utilization of home health services, which are prior approved and documented in the recipient's POC.

+Participation

-Participation All Florida Medicaid enrolled home health service providers must comply with the requirements of the DMV program in order to receive reimbursement for home health visits, private duty nursing, or personal care services provided to Medicaid recipients.
+All Florida Medicaid enrolled home health service providers must comply with the requirements of the DMV program in order to receive reimbursement for home health visits, private duty nursing, or personal care services provided to Medicaid recipients.

 In order to receive home health services reimbursed through the Medicaid program, Medicaid recipients must comply with the requirements of the DMV program.

+Requirements

-Requirements Home health service providers are required to enter, in the vendor's system, the home health service encounter schedules for each recipient served.
+Home health service providers are required to enter, in the vendor's system, the home health service encounter schedules for each recipient served.
 Home health service encounter schedules must be entered in accordance with the recipient's approved POC.

 Home health provider personnel (e.g., ARNP, RN, LPN, independent providers, and home health aides, etc.) who directly provide services to Medicaid recipients are required to call the vendor's toll-free line at the beginning and end of each home health service encounter to "check-in" and "check-out" using the Medicaid recipient's home telephone.

 If the Medicaid recipient does not have a telephone in the place of residence, AHCA (or its designee) must be notified by the home health provider.
 Recipients without a telephone will be provided a Fixed Visit Verification Device (FVVD), which has the ability to confirm the beginning and end times of each service encounter.
 Home health service providers are required to contact AHCA (or its designee) promptly when an FVVD is defective or no longer used by the recipient.

 Once the home health service encounter has been verified, a claim can be generated using the vendor's system in order to be reimbursed by the Medicaid program.
 The vendor will ensure that the service delivery information is consistent with the prior authorization file within the Medicaid system.

-Non-Compliance with Requirements Home health providers that fail to comply with the requirements of the DMV Program are subject to denial and non-payment of claims.
+Non-Compliance with Requirements

+Home health providers that fail to comply with the requirements of the DMV Program are subject to denial and non-payment of claims.
 Failure to comply with all program requirements can also result in the application of sanctions, which include, but are not limited to, fines, suspension, and termination.

-CHAPTER 3 HOME HEALTH SERVICES PROCEDURE CODES AND FEES
+CHAPTER 3 REIMBURSEMENT AND FEE SCHEDULE

-Overview

-Introduction This chapter provides and describes the procedure codes, fees , and copayment requirements for recipients receiving home health services.
+This chapter describes reimbursement and fee schedule information for home health services.

-In This Chapter

 TOPIC PAGE

+Overview 3-1

 Reimbursement Information 3-1

+How to Read the Fee Schedule 3-5

 Procedure Code Modifiers 3-5